deckebach-michael/cs457-pa1/README.md

 At this time, the following SQL statements (and syntax) are supported:

 ### ALTER TABLE
 Allows the user to add a new field or column of table to an already existing table.
 The table must exist.
 Note that there is no checking to ensure that field names are unique presently.
-Under the hood, the program is reading in the existing <table> into memory, appending a new field, {<field>}, to each row, and then writing that data back out to a new file of the same name.
+Under the hood, the program is reading in the existing `<table>` into memory, appending a new field, `<field>`, to each row, and then writing that data back out to a new file of the same name.

     ALTER TABLE <table> ADD <field> <datatype>;

 ### CREATE DATABASE
-Allows the user to initiate a new, empty database of name <database>.
+Allows the user to initiate a new, empty database of name `<database>`.
 Under the hood, the program is using os.mkdir to create a new folder to represent the database.

     CREATE DATABASE <database>;

 ### CREATE TABLE
-Allows the user to initiate a new, empty table of name <table>, with n number of fields as listed out in the comma-separated parenthetical group.
-Under the hood, the program is writing a csv with the first row consistent with the <field>s provided.
+Allows the user to initiate a new, empty table of name `<table>`, with n number of fields as listed out in the comma-separated parenthetical group.
+Under the hood, the program is writing a csv with the first row consistent with the `<field>` list provided.

     CREATE TABLE <table> (<field> <datatype>, <field> <datatype>, ...);

 ### DROP DATABASE
-Removes the database <database> and any tables within.
+Removes the database `<database>` and any tables within.
 Under the hood, it is using os.remove and os.rmdir to achieve this.

     DROP DATABASE <database>;

 ### DROP TABLE
-Removes a specific <table> from the active database.
+Removes a specific `<table>` from the active database.
 Under the hood, it is using os.remove.

     DROP TABLE <table>;

 ### SELECT
-Queries and returns all values from <table>.
+Queries and returns all values from `<table>`.
 Under the hood, it is using csv.reader and joining all values using a | separator before printing results to the terminal.

     SELECT * FROM <table>;

 ### USE
-Changes the active database to <database>.
-This command must be used before any of the <table> commands listed above.
+Changes the active database to `<database>`.
+This command must be used before any of the `<table>` commands listed above.
 Under the hood, it is using os.chdir.

     USE <database>;